Makeup

 Our Picks

-This sheer product barely qualifies as makeup, instead, utilizing silicones and polymers to blur the skin in order to hide pores and wrinkles.
+This sheer product barely qualifies as makeup, instead, it uses a patent-pending formula, also featuring Tiger Lily Extract, to blur the skin in order to hide pores and wrinkles.
 It does provide a tiny bit of coverage, as well as some sun protection.
-It is currently only available through Estee Lauder directly, with the exception of the color Deep that is for sale at Neiman Marcus, although likely not for long.
+It can be purchased at Saks Fifth Avenue.

 Alphabet Cream Application Tips and Tricks